Avoid These Audit Triggers: Bullet-Proof Your Tax Records Before It’s Too Late

 By asking about your short-term and long-term plans, the auditor can gain insight into your goals and objectives of your business, as well as your strategy for achieving those goals.
 This information can help the auditor assess whether your business activities are legitimate and whether your expenses are reasonable and necessary for the operation of your business.

 This is an important question especially when you would have employment income (W2 or T4) and therefore operate a home-based business on a part-time basis.
 Perhaps even more so when the home business does not generate a profit on paper and is used as a write off to being down your taxable employment.
 While this is a legitimate tax strategy, auditors will want to ensure your intentions are legitimate with a profit seeking intent.
-I go into much more detail on this in these chapters in my book:
+I go into much more detail on this in these chapters in my book, The Home-Based Business Guide to Write Off Almost Anything:

 - Chapter 13: Part-Time Effort: Write Offs